technomancy/leiningen/doc/TUTORIAL.md

 named with underscores instead since the JVM has trouble loading files with dashes in the name.
-The intricacies of namespaces are a common source of confusion for newcomers, and while they are mostly outside the scope of this tutorial you can
+The intricacies of namespaces are a common source of confusion for newcomers, and while they are mostly outside the scope of this tutorial, you can
 [read up on them elsewhere](https://8thlight.com/blog/colin-jones/2010/12/05/clojure-libs-and-namespaces-require-use-import-and-ns.html).

 ## project.clj